Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 Be Concise and Direct in the Call To Action

-Speaking of that all-important Call to Action: make it clear, action oriented and specify the impact for the customer:
+Speaking of that Call to Action: make it clear, action oriented and specify the impact for the customer:

 Provide my feedback in 3 questions or less